Wedding photographer & videographer

 A COI is a one-page document from a working photographer's insurance carrier that proves three things: the photographer has an active general liability policy, the policy meets a minimum coverage amount (typically $1M per occurrence, $2M aggregate), and the venue is listed as a covered party for your specific event date.

 A real working pro pays for this insurance year-round.
 It's part of doing business.
-The COI itself is just a request to the carrier — they generate one for each venue that asks.
+The COI itself is just a request to the carrier.
+They generate one for each venue that asks.
 There's no extra cost per event.
 Turnaround is usually 24–48 hours.

-Photographer vs Videographer — bundle or separate
+Photographer vs Videographer, bundle or separate

 Here's a thing most couples don't know and most photographers learn the hard way: an insurance carrier underwrites your policy based on what you tell them you do.
 If you applied as a "wedding photographer" only, your video work isn't covered.
-A claim from a videography incident — tripod cable that takes down a guest, audio recorder that damages a sound system, drone that hits a venue chandelier — gets denied because your policy didn't disclose the videography work.
+A claim from a videography incident, tripod cable that takes down a guest, audio recorder that damages a sound system, drone that hits a venue chandelier, gets denied because your policy didn't disclose the videography work.

 Some carriers bundle photography and videography under one policy automatically.
 Most don't.
 The fix is straightforward: when you apply or renew, tell the underwriter explicitly that you do both photo AND video.
 Ask them to confirm in writing that the policy covers both.
 If they don't, ask for a rider or a separate videography line.